davidosomething/16.davidosomething.com/md/_posts/vim-for-javascript.md

       to make sure you aren't manually adding the bundled plugins outside of the pack (resulting in having the plugin twice).
 - [jelera/vim-javascript-syntax]
-    - Does not include custom indent settings
+    - Does not include custom indent settings (not that you need them...)
     - Updated about once a month according to the GitHub contributors graph
 - [othree/yajs.vim]
     - This is a fork of [jelera/vim-javascript-syntax]
-    - Does not include custom indent settings
+    - Does not include custom indent settings (again, you might not need one)
     - Updated very often to keep in line with ES specifications
 - [bigfish/vim-js-context-coloring]
     - This is an interesting new method of syntax highlighting.
 It picks out